c4dm/dcase-few-shot-bioacoustic/baselines/deep_learning/README.md

 # Episodic training

-Prototypical networks adopt an episodic training procedure where in each episode, a mini-batch is sampled from the dataset ensuring that each class has an equal representation, post which the a subset of the mini batch is used as the support set to train the model and the remainder data is used as query set.
+Prototypical networks adopt an episodic training procedure where in each episode, a mini-batch is sampled from the dataset ensuring that each class has an equal representation, post which a subset of the mini batch is used as the support set to train the model and the remaining data is used as query set.
 The intention of episodic training is to replicate a few-shot learning task.

 The positive annotations in the training data are of unequal duration, hence we extract equal length patches from the annotated segments, where each patch inherits the label of its corresponding annotation.
 The training set is heavily imbalanced in terms of class distribution, hence we balance the dataset using oversampling.